Discretionary Effort

 Today, encouraging more people to be proud of their work, to go that extra mile, to ponder the challenges they face with greater focus and emotional attachment to resolving them, is an essential skill for modern leaders.

 The challenge is no longer to ensure that team members perform tasks consistently and reliably, using outdated appraisal scoring systems to rank them once per year.
-Now we need ‘Pull’ leadership approaches, aimed at encouraging individuals to share ideas collectively and constructively, where perceived leadership effectiveness and support are major determining factors for team success.
+Now we need ‘Pull’ Leadership approaches, aimed at encouraging individuals to share ideas collectively and constructively, where perceived leadership effectiveness and support are major determining factors for team success.

 Performance driven organisations were designed to focus on WHAT ‘they’ need to ‘DO’, which is inextricably linked with people’s Compliance to performance in order to determine results… Purpose driven organisations focus on WHO ‘we’ need to ‘ BE’, and ‘WHY’ we’re doing it, which is inextricably linked to its people’s ‘Commitment’ to contribution and value, the emerging determinants for better results.